Our History

 The basic idea was to mount a self-loading bale carrier on a heavy duty chassis to eliminate the need for 2 operators and a second piece of equipment in the field.
 For the first several years, the units were mounted on everything from retired New York City trash trucks to old school bus chassis'.
 In 1998 the company was faced with the decision to continue to make units mounted on used equipment, or expand and build a custom state of the art off road chassis specifically designed for Stinger.
 "The cost of our complete unit was likely to almost double in price and we weren't quite sure anyone would ever buy a $125,000 bale stacker," Larry explained.
 But working with Crane Carrier of Tulsa, OK. to design and build the chassis proved to be the most successful decision in the companies history.
 Years of constant redesigning and changes suggested by Stinger customers has led to where the company is today. " We are building Lamborghini's for the hay industry, " Justin Matlack explains "Compared to a mass produced product such as a John Deere tractor or a Peterbilt truck, each of our units is hand built from the ground up with over 500 man hours of labor put into each unit."
 Today, Stinger is an industry leader in moving large square bales.
 The company is not only the manufacturer of the world's fastest self-propelled bale wagon, but also builds cube-line square bale wrappers and baled biomass transport equipment.

-Looking forward to their retirement years, Bill and Larry have both moved away from the production and sales side of the business to enjoy other important parts of life including farming, grandkids, and leisure.
-Bill and his wife Melissa both enjoy traveling the United States, jeep and off road rally's and trips with the Harley.
-Larry along with his wife Betty now spend parts of the winter in southwestern Florida, and run their 400 acre Alfalfa and wheat farm throughout the other seasons.
+Looking forward to their retirement years, Bill and Larry have both moved away from the production and sales and sold the business to each of their 2 sons and to enjoy other important parts of life including farming, grandkids, and leisure.
+Bill's wife Melissa passed in 2015 from cancer, and since Bill has remarried, he and his wife Diane enjoy gardening, traveling, and spending time in the Colorado mountains.
+Larry along with his wife Betty now spend parts of the winter in southwestern Florida, and run their 400 acre farm throughout the other seasons.
 "We still farm and use the equipment we build today, putting up large 3x4 bales," says Larry.

 Contact us